-Santa Barbara County is designated as a non-attainment area for the state PM10 ambient air quality standard.
-As of July 1, 2020, the County achieved attainment status for the ozone state ambient air quality standards.
+Santa Barbara County is designated as a non-attainment area for the state ozone and PM{10} ambient air quality standard.

 Part 70 Permitting.
 The initial Part 70 permit for this facility was issued on May 22, 1999 in accordance with the requirements of the District's Part 70 operating permit program.
-This permit is the seventh renewal of the Part 70 permit, and may include additional applicable requirements and associated compliance assurance conditions.
-The Hobbs Lease is a part of the Pacific Coast Energy Company - Orcutt Hill Stationary Source, which is a major source for VOC1, NO_X and CO.
+This permit is the eighth renewal of the Part 70 permit, and may include additional applicable requirements and associated compliance assurance conditions.
+The Hobbs Lease is a part of the Pacific Coast Energy Company - Orcutt Hill and Casmalia Oil Fields Stationary Source, which is a major source for VOC1, NO_X and CO.
 Conditions listed in this permit are based on federal, state or local rules and requirements.
 Sections 9.A, 9.B and 9.C of this permit are enforceable by the District, the USEPA and the public since these sections are federally-enforceable under Part 70.
 Where any reference contained in Sections 9.A, 9.B or 9.C refers to any other part of this permit, that part of the permit referred to is federally-enforceable.
 Conditions listed in Section 9.D are "District-only" enforceable.